 It is essential that International students submit their immigration documents and/or passport as soon as possible (see §19.2 for further details).
-Documents can be submitted to the International Students Office or the Birks Student Service Centre.
+Documents can be submitted either to the International Students Office or the Birks Student Service Centre or uploaded directly through the Concordia Portal by the student.